PyEED/CANDy/README.md

   Download and install Cygwin from https://www.cygwin.com/.

-  During the installation process, make sure to select the "make" package.
+  During the installation process, make sure to select the "make" "gcc-g++" and "zlib" packages.

   Download the source code for CD-HIT from the GitHub repository at https://github.com/weizhongli/cdhit/releases.